 Powder Coats

 A powder coat is essentially a paint in powder form applied using a special low-velocity spray gun that disperses the powder while giving it a positive electrical charge.
-The powder is drawn to the faucets to be finished which have been given a negative charge.
+The powder is drawn to the faucets to be coated, which have been given a negative charge.

-After spraying, the coated faucets are baked in a low-temperature oven which melts and bonds the powder and changes the structure of the coating into long, cross-linked molecular chains.
+After spraying, the coated faucets are baked in a low-temperature oven, which melts and bonds the powder and changes the structure of the coating into long, cross-linked molecular chains.

 These chains are what give the coating its durability, reducing the risk of scratches, chipping, abrasions, corrosion, fading, and other wear issues.